graphhopper/graphhopper-maps/README.md

 Get started:

- * copy config.js to config-local.js and enter your GraphHopper API key for routing (get it at https://www.graphhopper.com) and your MapTiler key for map tiles.
-You can also change the 'api' field and point it at your local GraphHopper server, e.g. `api: http://localhost:8989/` and similarly you can host your own tiles using e.g. OpenMapTiles
+ * copy config.js to config-local.js and enter your GraphHopper API key for routing (get it at https://www.graphhopper.com) or change the 'api' field and point it at your local GraphHopper server, e.g. `api: http://localhost:8989/`.
+ * optional: setup api keys for the other tile providers, see MapOptionsStore.ts. you can also change the default tile layer in config-local.js
  * npm install
  * npm run serve
  * open browser at http://0.0.0.0:3000/